 Education-related terms (university, college, school) require the Georgia Nonpublic Postsecondary Education Commission's written approval.

-To check whether your desired name is already taken, make sure to browse through the Georgia Secretary of State website designated for business search.
+To check whether your desired business name is already taken, make sure to browse through the Georgia Secretary of State website designated for business name search.

 You can even reserve your LLC name for up to a year before you form your Georgia LLC.
 You will need to complete the LLC Name Reservation Form at a $25 filing fee.